 Middle School student transit implementation plan

-BPS is preparing to expand the MBTA pass program and offer free bus, subway and commuter rail passes to 7th and 8th grade students who qualify for transportation.
-This expands the program already in place for high school students to 7th and 8th grade students and extends the previous Monday-Friday pass to a seven-day pass.
-When complete, it will apply to transportation-eligible students in the Boston Public Schools, as well as charter, private and parochial school students in Boston.
+BPS has expanded MBTA pass program to offer free bus, subway and commuter rail passes to 8th grade students who qualify for transportation.
+This expands the program already in place for high school students and extends the previous Monday-Friday pass to a seven-day pass.
+This applies to transportation-eligible students in the Boston Public Schools, as well as charter, private and parochial school students in Boston.
 Students with disabilities who receive door-to-door yellow bus service as part of an IEP are not affected.

-As we expand our successful T-Pass program beyond our high schools to serve our 7th and 8th grade students, our responsibility is to ensure safe and reliable transportation for all, however they get to and from school.
+As we expand our successful T-Pass program beyond our high schools, our responsibility is to ensure safe and reliable transportation for all, however they get to and from school.
 BPS has established a multi-stakeholder working group to develop a Safe Transport Implementation Plan.
 School leaders, community members, safety experts, parents and students are joining together to learn from the best practices from the schools already using the MBTA -- and then leverage our community resources: such as the federal Safe Routes to Schools program, Operation Stopwatch, our own school safety personnel, Boston Police, the MBTA and others.

 The multi-stakeholder working group is making sure that the Middle School student transit implementation plan covers all aspects of student safety and on-time performance across the City.
 Our objective is to ensure safe, on-time transportation for all students regardless of the mode of transportation.

-In April and May, BPS has participated in community meetings hosted by the Boston Student Advisory Council and Operation Stopwatch, and has gathered feedback at Parent University.
-Additional community meetings are planned at school parent councils and hosted by the Boston NAACP.
+In April and May, 2014, BPS participated in community meetings hosted by the Boston Student Advisory Council and Operation Stopwatch, and has gathered feedback at Parent University.

-BPS is also coordinating Stop Watch observations.
+BPS also coordinates Stop Watch observations.
 Led by MBTA Transit Officers and Street Workers, these observations are at MBTA hubs at PM dismissal.
 Notes are being made with respect to traffic, safety concerns, operational issues, and school representation.
-We plan to do weekly Stop Watch Observations to determine recommendations for staffing and potential yellow bus shuttles between T stations and schools.